Thank you very much for visiting Naoyuki OKADA's website. This page gives his profile.

 Seeing paintings: He has visited the major museums of the world, e.g. Louvre, Orsay, British, Prado, Uffizi, Metropolitan, Boston, and so on, especially enjoying Impressionism or Cubism such as Cezanne or Picasso.

-Listening to music: He likes jazz music, particularly modern and dixieland jazz.
-“Softly as in a morning sunrise” by Modern Jazz Quartet is one of his favorite tunes.
+Listening to music: He likes jazz music, particularly modern and dixieland jazz. gSoftly as in a morning sunriseh by Modern Jazz Quartet is one of his favorite tunes.

 Watching motor sports: MotoGP, World Superbikes, IndyCar, Formula 1 and so on.
 He loves the eardrum-break sound ejected from the exhaust pipes of high-power engines.

 Driving cars: He has left the traces of tires of his cars here and there in Japan.
 His cars started with Blue-bird SSS with twin carburetors by Nissan in 1960s, and were bettered gradually.
 The sixth car had evolved to Eunos-Cosmo with three rotary engines by Mazda.
-The engines are so powerful and silent that the driver is comfortable on hgihways or even unpaved roads.
+The engines are so powerful and silent that the driver is comfortable on highways or even unpaved roads.
 It was the first generation car equipped with GPS.
-Since he gets old a little bit, though his mind is young, he enjoys a popular car, Toyota's Prius with hybrid power by engine and motor.
-A drive in a silent room with a little wide space in this class is smart and calm.
-It is an older men's pleasure slightly different from the young men's excitement such as a car race to set a new self-record of mileage―17.8mile/llter so far―or to achive a green screen of the display, that is, full-charge of the battery during a grand tour.
+Since he gets old a little bit, though his mind is still young, he enjoys a popular car, Toyota Prius now.
+It is an older man's pleasure slightly different from the young men's, say, to achieve a green screen of the display, that is, full-charge of the battery during a grand tour.